tindyc/valentime/README.md

 ### Content

-All the siter content were written by Cupids Coders.
+All the sites content were written by Cupids Coders.

 ### Media